 Building a UX-first site means answering the most simple questions an end-user might have.
 This is the most important thing your website can do.
 But answering questions and addressing pain points in the user experience will depend on your business goals.

-A medical practice and a manufacturer will have different end-users, so their websites will address different pain points and solve different problems.
+A medical practice or pharmacy and a manufacturer will have different end-users, so their websites will address different pain points and solve different problems.
 However, it’s important to note both websites still give the user what they want!

 Your end-user influences the structure and design of your site.
 A UX-first website that’s easy to navigate will convert more visitors than a website built with a salesperson in mind.
 This is because your end-user is the one using the site for solving a problem they have, not the salesperson.

 A UX-first website offers the simplest, most direct solution to accomplish a user’s goal.
 A UX-first website takes the user’s primary needs and challenges into account.
 You can think of this as a way to approach the “usability” or functionality of the website.
 This extends to two major factors: accessibility and simplicity.

 Your site needs to be accessible for your end-user if you want a website that helps you achieve your business goals.
 That means looking at your entire site from your end-user’s point of view.
 If you can answer the following questions with a resounding “yes”, then your site is on its way to being user-friendly.